AdaVideoRAG: Omni-Contextual Adaptive Retrieval-Augmented Efficient Long Video Understanding: Introduction

 To demonstrate the effectiveness of the proposed {\method} framework, we officially release HiVU, the first open benchmark dataset for full-stack capability evaluation in video understanding.
 This dataset groundbreakingly integrates 120 video samples covering a continuous duration spectrum from short clips (1 minute) to extra-long videos (106 minutes), spanning high-frequency scene categories across three major themes: knowledge education (lectures, finance, law, psychology, documentaries), information (news, interviews), and entertainment (sports, cooking, makeup, fitness, TV dramas, animations).
 In terms of question design, we innovatively develop a three-level difficulty quantification system: \textbf{\textit{1)} Basic Level-1 (L1)} focuses on frame-level content perception (e.g., "Which objects appear at the 5th second of the video?"). \textbf{\textit{2)} Advanced Level-2 (L2)} requires temporal logic reasoning (e.g., "When does the speaker start explaining graph neural networks?"). \textbf{\textit{3)} Expert Level-3 (L3)} challenges cross-modal causal inference (e.g., "How would deleting the narration at the 15th minute affect the plot development?").
 Compared with traditional datasets such as ActivityNet~\cite{activitynet} (single action recognition) and MovieQA~\cite{movieqa} (open-ended QA), this benchmark achieves, for the first time, cognitive complexity evaluation at different levels, providing a hierarchical evaluation framework for video understanding research.
 It supports systematic optimization of models in long-video modeling, complex reasoning tasks, and real-world scenario generalization.
+In summary, our contributions are as follows: \\ \pzo\pzo\textbf{\textit{1)}} We propose a novel {\method} framework that dynamically and adaptively routes appropriate retrieval schemes, from the simplest to the most sophisticated, depending on the query complexity.
+This approach aims to achieve an optimal balance between resource consumption and video understanding capabilities for different video understanding tasks. \\ \pzo\pzo\textbf{\textit{2)}} We introduce an Omni-Knowledge Indexing module to extract valuable information from multi-modal signals for context modeling and establish corresponding databases.
+A lightweight intent classification model is used to determine the difficulty level of input queries, enabling hierarchical knowledge access, integration, and generation from naive retrieval to graph retrieval, while balancing resource consumption and video understanding capabilities. \\ \pzo\pzo\textbf{\textit{3)}} We publicly release the hierarchical video understanding benchmark HiVU for the first time, which evaluates the multi-level reasoning capabilities of video understanding models.
+Extensive comparative experiments and ablation studies demonstrate the advantages of {\method} in deep understanding of long videos.